-As already mentioned, three basis mechanisms are used to achieve the demanded goals:
+As already mentioned, three basic mechanisms are used to achieve the demanded goals:

-- Data-centric operation Each message carries all necessary information to allow this specific handling. - Specific reaction on received data a rule-based programming scheme is used to describe specific actions to be taken after the reception of particular information fragments. - Simple local behavior control we do not intend to control the overall system but focus on the operation of the individual node instead.
+- Data-centric operation Each message carries all necessary information to allow the specific handling of the associated data. - Specific reaction on received data A rule-based programming scheme is used to describe specific actions to be taken after the reception of particular information fragments. - Simple local behavior control We do not intend to control the overall system but focus on the operation of the individual node instead (see discussion on emergent system behavior in section 4).
 We designed simple state machines that control each node whether sensor or actuator.

-The complete scheme as adapted from cellular behavior is shown in figure 4.
+The complete scheme as adapted from cellular behavior is shown in figure 3.
 Even though the principles are described later, the general architecture and the behavior can be shortly explained.
 Depicted is a network node that has four directly connected neighbors (A, B, C, D).
 The local behavior is controlled by a state machine (π, σ) and a set of rules (RuleDB).
 In this example, a data message of type x is received and transformed locally into a message of type y.
 Finally, this message is distributed to all neighbors.
 (Remark: we consider wireless communication.
 Therefore, each message that a node sends is basically a broadcast to all neighboring nodes.)